 How to get to the Galtahryggjarlaug hot pool?

-This free hot spring is accessible with a 5-hour drive from the capital.
-Drive on the road 60 until Kroksfjardharnes, Turn right on road 61 until reaching the intersection with the road 633.
+This free hot spring is a 5-hour drive from the capital.
+Take route 60 to Kroksfjardharnes, then turn right onto route 61 to the intersection with route 633.

 Tips on visiting Galtahryggjarlaug hot pool

-✔️ Country Hotel Heydalur – dreamy hotel in the middle of the westfjords, offering large rooms, yummy breakfast and lots of activities.
+✔️ Country Hotel Heydalur – this is a dreamy hotel in the middle of the westfjords, offering large rooms, yummy breakfast and lots of activities.
 You’ll fall in love with the indoor swimming pool that is surrounded by lush greenery, but also with the outdoor hot springs.

 Hörgshlíðarlaug Hot Spring

-If you didn’t read about enough free hot springs in Iceland yet, here is a new hidden gem.
-Hörgshlíðarlaug Hot Spring is not a natural spring, as locals built a concrete pool to enjoy the naturally warm water of this spot.
+If you haven’t explored enough free hot springs in Iceland yet, here’s a new hidden gem.
+Unlike natural springs, locals built a concrete pool to enjoy the naturally warm waters of the area.

-This is one of the best Iceland geothermal springs, as it offers incredible views and is well-maintained thanks to the owner.
+Located on the shore of a stunning Westfjord, the pool offers breathtaking views of the ocean and surrounding mountains… This is definitely one of the best and well-maintained Iceland geothermal springs.
 It’s located on private property, so you must ask the owner of the pool before going in.

 How to get to Hörgshlíðarlaug Hot Spring?

-As for other westfjord hot springs, you will drive on roads 60, 61 and 633.
-To reach this one, take the first exit on the right on road 633.
+As with the other Westfjord hot springs, you’ll need to take routes 60, 61 and 633.
+To reach the latter, take the first exit on the right onto route 633.

 Tips on visiting Hörgshlíðarlaug Hot Spring